apsaknet/apsak-ng/README.md

 ## Features

 This software incorporates the following functionality:
-- Rusty Kaspa p2p Node
+- Rusty apsaK p2p Node
-- Kaspa wallet based on the Rusty Kaspa SDK
+- apsaK wallet based on the Rusty apsaK SDK
-- Rusty Kaspa CLI wallet
+- Rusty apsaK CLI wallet
 - BlockDAG visualizer
 - Remote node connectivity

-This project is built on top of and incorporates the [Rusty Kaspa](https://github.com/kaspanet/rusty-kaspa) core framework.
+This project is built on top of and incorporates the [Rusty apsaK](https://github.com/apsaknet/rusty-apsak) core framework.

 This software is ideological in nature with a strong focus on architecture and decentralization.
-It is a unified codebase tightly coupled with the Rusty Kaspa project.
+It is a unified codebase tightly coupled with the Rusty apsaK project.
 Fully written in Rust, it is available as a high-performance desktop application on all major operating systems (Windows, Linux and MacOS) as well as in major web browsers.
 It does not rely on any JavaScript or Web frameworks, which greatly strengthens its security profile.
 The Web Browser extension based on this infrastructure is currently under development.

-You can find more information about this project at [https://aspectron.org/en/projects/kaspa-ng.html](https://aspectron.org/en/projects/kaspa-ng.html).
+You can find more information about this project at [https://aspectron.org/en/projects/apsak-ng.html](https://aspectron.org/en/projects/apsak-ng.html).

 ## Releases

-- You can obtain the latest binary redistributables from the [Releases](https://github.com/aspectron/kaspa-ng/releases) page.
+- You can obtain the latest binary redistributables from the [Releases](https://github.com/apsaknet/apsak-ng/releases) page.
-- You can access the official Web App online at [https://kaspa-ng.org](https://kaspa-ng.org).
+- You can access the official Web App online at [https://ng.apsak.org](https://ng.apsak.org).

 ## Building

-To build this project, you need to be able to build Rusty Kaspa.
-If you have not built Rusty Kaspa before, please follow the Rusty Kaspa [build instructions](https://github.com/kaspanet/rusty-kaspa/blob/master/README.md).
+To build this project, you need to be able to build Rusty apsaK.
+If you have not built Rusty apsaK before, please follow the Rusty apsaK [build instructions](https://github.com/apsaknet/rusty-apsak/blob/master/README.md).

 In addition, on linux, you need to install the following dependencies: